devDPLX/wanikani-practice/README.md

 Add a file called config.json and have a variable called 'wkKey' with your key and enjoy!

-Enter 'stop!' (without quotations) to stop at any point.
+Enter '!stop' (without quotations) to stop at any point.